The Myth of Golden EarsDec 03, 2020

-Find three hit songs from this year, three from 5 years ago and three from 10 years ago.
+Find three hit songs of the same genre from this year, three from 5 years ago and three from 10 years ago.
 Commit some time to listening to these songs while doing nothing else.

 What do you notice about them?
 What do the three from this year have in common?
 Is it similar production styles?
 Is the balance of the mixes all?
 Is it the types of instruments?
 Style of vocal?

 List all of the similarities you can find and then move on to the three songs from 5 years ago and do the same.
 Repeat with the three from 10 years ago.

 Now go back and listen to the major differences between this years songs and the hits from 5 and 10 years ago.